Deneesh63/text-summarizer-with-sentiment-analysis-flask/README.md

    - Stores original text, summaries, sentiment, and timestamps in a **MySQL** database.
    - Users can view and delete stored summaries conveniently.

-5. **Background Aesthetics**:

-   - Includes a background video for a modern and engaging user experience.

 ---

 ## How to Run the Project